 Violence Intervention & Prevention (VIP) program: In spring 2015, the SARA Office and Fraternity & Sorority Life piloted a program in which representatives from fraternity and sorority chapters participate in trainings to develop an understanding around sexual and relationship violence prevention and how to be a resource to chapter members.

 Adjudication process: In 2016, Stanford launched an updated process for investigation and adjudication of Title IX cases, as a pilot process, based on the recommendations of the Provost’s Task Force.
 An advisory committee of students and faculty was created to receive feedback about the new pilot process and to make recommendations for its improvement.
-The committee is welcoming confidential feedback via the Not Alone website.
+The committee is welcoming confidential feedback.

-New leadership role: In August 2016 the university created a new position – senior associate vice provost for institutional equity and access – to coordinate all of the university’s activities addressing sexual violence prevention, Title IX compliance, equal opportunity and nondiscrimination.
+New leadership role: The senior associate vice provost for institutional equity and access, a new position created in 2016, now coordinates coordinate all of the university’s activities addressing sexual violence prevention, Title IX compliance, equal opportunity and nondiscrimination.